+Strategies Actions

-Strategies Actions Infill Housing Areas Infill Housing Areas Prioritise Infill development over urban investigation areas for new housing development, except for Onslow where the CHRMAP shall take precedence in identifying areas for urban growth.
-Where appropriate, increase the residential density codes to support new residential development or existing lots in town or adjacent to existing development where services are readily available, in preference to new residential expansion areas on the periphery of towns. to accommodate a range of community needs.
-Strategy Plans, for short-term infill development in 3.
-Promote infill housing to maximise the uptake of order to facilitate higher-dwelling yields.
-3. Where appropriate, rezone surplus or underutilised existing vacant lots.
-4. Encourage opportunities for infill housing that land (or 'Lazy Land') within the townsites to would benefit from direct existing road frontage Residential or Urban Development.
-4. Support subdivision applications that rationalise and the ability to readily connect to existing services. existing lots so as to increase the potential dwelling yield.
+Infill Housing Areas Infill Housing Areas

+Prioritise infill development over urban investigation areas for new housing development, except for Onslow where the CHRMAP shall take precedence in identifying areas for urban growth.
+Promote a range of housing types and densities to accommodate a range of community needs.
+Promote infill housing to maximise the uptake of existing vacant lots.
+Encourage opportunities for infill housing that would benefit from direct existing road frontage and the ability to readily connect to existing services.
+Where appropriate, increase the residential densitic codes to support new residential development of existing lots in town or adjacent to existing development where services are readily available, is preference to new residential expansion areas on the periphery of towns.
+Where appropriate, rezone surplus or underutilise land (or 'Lazy Land') within the townsites the Residential or Urban Development.
+Support subdivision applications that rationalis existing lots so as to increase the potential dwelling yield.
 Advocate for the provision of affordable housing product for key workers and low income earners.
-Prepare a local planning policy for guidance that promotes sustainable design principles, is responsive to the Pilbara climate, addresses the use of finite resources (such as water) and enhance the liveability and wellbeing of residents.
-Support projects that provide the replacement of ageing dwelling stock, minor lot area adjustments to create additional lots, or development of existing vacant lots.
-Identify and rezone land to provide for a variety of housing types, with a consideration of medium-range densities around: Residential Buildings that support workforce accommodation; b.
-Public Open Space; c.
-Schools (future or proposed); d.
-Town Centres; and/or

-INFILL HOUSING AREAS Strategies Actions Elevated land that avoids areas subject to flooding or coastal hazards.
-Support delivery of dwelling types and a built form that incorporates universal design principles.
+Prepare a local planning policy for guidance the promotes sustainable design principles, is responsive to the Pilbara climate, addresses the use of finit resources (such as water) and enhance the liveabilitie and wellbeing of residents.
+Support projects that provide the replacement of ageing dwelling stock, minor lot area adjustments the create additional lots, or development of existing vacant lots.
+Identify and rezone land to provide for a variety of housing types, with a consideration of medium-rang densities around: Residential Buildings that support workforce accommodation; Public Open Space; Schools (future or proposed); Town Centres; and/or Elevated land that avoids areas subject the flooding or coastal hazards.

+INFILL HOUSING AREAS

+Strategies

+Actions 9.
 Support and promote urban design outcomes and strategies that encourage more active transport within townsites.

-Strategies Actions Urban Investigation Areas 1.
-Promote a range of housing types and densities to accommodate a range of community needs.
-2. Encourage the orderly expansion of the townsites of Onslow, Tom Price and Paraburdoo in a manner that provides for appropriate diversity in housing types, availability of open space, safe and legible movement networks, and access to existing shopping, businesses, services and community facilities.
-3. Consider development of urban investigation areas once infill land has been developed.
-Urban Investigation Areas 1.
-Rezone Urban Investigation Areas as shown on Strategy Plans to 'Urban Development' in the local planning scheme, This zone will require the preparation of structure plan(s) to guide development and land use, drainage, public open space, movement network, to address the bushfire protection criteria set out in the Guidelines for Bushfire Prone Areas, and staging.
-2. Within the Scheme Review, Rezone surplus 'Residential' zoned land in the Paraburdoo Townsite to the 'Urban Development' zone, to enable structure planning.
-3. Advocate for the delivery of project-ready land to accommodate growth in the townsites.
-4. Support subdivision and development which has regard to local climatic factors and contributes to the character and identity of the towns.
-5. Request an amendment to the Onslow Townsite Request an amendment to the Onslow Townsite Boundary to reflect the development footprint that is envisaged through the Onslow Townsite Expansion Structure Plan.
+URBAN INVESTIGATION AREAS Strategies Actions Urban Investigation Areas Urban Investigation Areas Promote a range of housing types and densities to accommodate a range of community needs.
+Encourage the orderly expansion of the townsites of Onslow, Tom Price and Paraburdoo in a manner that provides for appropriate diversity in housing types, availability of open space, safe and legible movement networks, and access to existing shopping, businesses, services and community facilities.
+Consider development of urban investigation areas once infill land has been developed.
+Rezone Urban Investigation Areas as shown on Strategy Plans to 'Urban Development' in the local planning scheme.
+This zone will require the preparation of structure plan(s) to guide development and land use, drainage, public open space, movement network, to address the bushfire protection criteria set out in the Guidelines for Bushfire Prone Areas, and staging.
+Rezone surplus 'Residential' zoned land in the Paraburdoo Townsite to the 'Urban Development' zone, to enable structure planning.
+Advocate for the delivery of project-ready land to accommodate growth in the townsites.
+Support subdivision and development which has regard to local climatic factors and contributes to the character and identity of the towns.
+Request an amendment to the Onslow Townsite Boundary to reflect the development footprint that is envisaged through the Onslow Townsite Expansion Structure Plan.
 Support and promote urban design outcomes and strategies that encourage more active transport within townsites.
 Review the Onslow Townsite Expansion Plan following gazettal of new Local Planning Scheme No. 8 to ensure it the Plan is consistent and current.